iksunglee/iksunglee.github.io/_posts/2017-02-06-(travel)-My-trip-to-San-Francisco-and-what-I-learned.md

 ---
 layout: post
-title: "My trip to San Francisco and what I learned:"
+title: "(Travel) My trip to San Francisco and what I learned:"
 date: 2017-02-06
 ---